zzz6519003/substrate-how-to-guides/docs/09-tutorials/01-Kitties/create-kitties.md

 - Kitties in existence
 - Owned Kitties

-:::note The overarching pattern here is to keep track of _who_ and _what_.
+:::note The overarching pattern for our Kitty application is to keep track of _who_ and _what_.

 This boils down to the following storage items (in addition to `Kitties` and `Nonce`):